Michael12309/PinMapGenerator/README.md

 # What is this?

-This is a program I use to create pin art
+This is a program that I use to create pin art.

 I take a photo, use this program to generate a map of numbers, use that number map to poke pins into a canvas, and I end up with a finished